Blind-75-Reference/Valid-Anagram/README.md

 <details>
   <summary>Hint #1</summary>

-  Brute force - Consider each character in one string, and search the other string for that character.
+  Brute Force Solution - Consider each character in one string, and search the other string for that character.
 You will also need to remove checked characters from the searched string.

 </details>